antoniopolonijr/antoniopolonijr/README.md

 👋 Hi, I'm 35 years old, I live in Piracicaba/SP - Brazil.
 I have a cat and I'm venturing into the world of programming.

-:books: I'm currrently learning web development.
+:books: I'm currently learning web development.

 :mortar_board: I have a degree in Mechanical Engineering.
 Most recently I worked as a Search Engine Evaluator.
 At the moment I am in a career transition.